NMI 5100: Multi-Cultural Work Environments

 In your CPT request, you must include your exact start and end dates and the location at which you will work (not company headquarters or a mailing address like a PO box).
 The start date cannot be before your last exam of the Spring semester, and the end date cannot be later than August 22, 2018.

 A few days after you register on line for the course, you will receive an approval email from the International Students & Scholars Office.
-You will then need to come to the ISSO (B50 Caldwell Hall) in order to pick up your new I-20 with the work authorization--you will need this on your first day of work.
-Come to the ISSO to discuss any questions you have about CPT or email the ISSO at: email@example.com.
-For questions related to the Johnson course registration, contact Kathryn Diane Kvasnica at Johnson.
+You will then need to come to B50 Caldwell Hall to pick up your new I-20 with the work authorization--you will need this on your first day of work.
+Visit us to discuss any questions you have about CPT or email email@example.com For questions related to the Johnson course registration, contact Kathryn Diane Kvasnica at Johnson.
 More information about Curricular Practical Training work authorization is available here.

-You MUST notify Professor Mink and the ISSO if you change or drop the internship after registration.
+You MUST notify Professor Mink and International Services if you change or drop the internship after registration.
 The internship may not be extended beyond the summer, and you may not drop the course after completing the internship without invalidating your work authorization and jeopardizing your legal status in the US.

 The goal of this course is to promote an understanding of the challenges encountered in the work environment as a result of cultural differences.
 To that end, your are required to complete an 8-10 page (ca. 2,000 word) paper following the summer internship that explores these differences.
 Pick from ONE of the options listed below.